araobp/tower/README.md

 ### IP address auto discovery

-The web cam advertise IP address and a device ID of its own on UDP port 18084 periodically to the LAN by using ["very simple service discovery protocol"](https://github.com/araobp/service-discovery).
+The web cam advertise IP address and a service ID of its own on UDP port 18084 periodically to the LAN by using ["very simple service discovery protocol"](https://github.com/araobp/service-discovery).
 An Android app receives the IP packet and launch Chrome browser with the following URL format:

 ```
-http://<Advertised IP address>:18082/broadcast/<deviceId>
+http://<Advertised IP address>:18082/broadcast/<serviceId>
 ```

 Message sequence diagram: